 In Northern Ireland (but not the rest of the UK) an impairment is taken to affect the person’s ability to carry out normal day-to-day activities only if it affects one of a list of capacities set out in DDA Sch 1 para 4.

 This is not a problem for stammering as the list includes “speech”.
 Also helpful in the list are “taking part in normal social interaction” and “forming social relationships” which were added by the Autism Act (Northern Ireland) 2011.

 Though not an issue for stammering, in some employment cases the list of capacities may clash with EU law requirements for a wide meaning of normal day-to-day activities (Normal day-to-day activities>EU law).
 The courts would have to resolve this (at least pre-Brexit).

 Some differences from the rest of the UK

-This list of differences between the Equality Act 2010 and the Northern Ireland definition of disability is not necessarily exhaustive:
+The following list of differences between the Equality Act 2010 and the Northern Ireland definition of disability is not necessarily exhaustive:

 - the 2011 guidance for the rest of the UK (including the stammering example at para D17) does not apply in Northern Ireland.
 As to how far there is

-guidancefor Northern Ireland see below Northern Ireland guidance on definitionof disability;
+guidancefor Northern Ireland, see below Northern Ireland guidance on definitionof disability;

-- In Northern Ireland a normal day-to-day activity must fall within the list of capacities (above);
+- in Northern Ireland a normal day-to-day activity must fall within the list of capacities (above);

 - discrimination based on perceived disability (below) may not be unlawful in Northern Ireland.